Staff & Board

 STEVE SAFFEL, FARM MANAGER

 Steve joined the High Rocks team in June 2023.
-He comes from a 7th-generation farm in Pocahontas County.
-He has honed his skills in high tunnels and conventional gardens for production growing.
-He looks forward to sharing his knowledge to educate and empower future generations
+He comes from a 7th-generation farm in Pocahontas County and brings over 25 years of commercial growing and experience with building the local food system.
+He was part of the Grow Appalachia program as a commercial grower for 4 years and we are grateful that he is now bringing his deep farm expertise, his fun sense of humor and his warm manner to the High Rocks staff.
+He has honed his skills in high tunnels and conventional gardens for production growing and he looks forward to sharing his knowledge to educate and empower future generations of growers.

 TIFFANY ROGERS-McCLURE, OPERATIONS MANAGER